ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 However, it might be a good idea to incorporate the scheduler API into this tool at least when posting multiple posts at the same time.
 Currently, we wait 5 min (using `Sys.sleep()`) between posts in order to space things out a bit more gradually.
-But this still uses 5 GitHub Action minutes 🤔
+But this still uses 5 GitHub Action minutes 🤔.

 **Interacting with posts**

-Right now our work flow doesn't have the capability to interact with posts on Mastodon.
+Right now our workflow doesn't have the capability to interact with posts on Mastodon.
 However, I've been toying with the idea of adding a YAML key for post id, so we could set up scheduled replies to existing posts.